Proraso Shavette Razor Review – Looks Good, Feels Rough

 This is where we start getting into the weeds on this razor.

 First off, this thing is really awkward to hold.
 The wooden handle is one thing, but the blade has these very weird ridges on the inside.
-I suppose they are to either help you to grip the blade, or encourage you to not get your fingers too close to the cutting edge of the disposable razors?
+I suppose they are to either help us grip the blade or encourage us to not get our fingers too close to the cutting edge of the disposable razors?
 They really do not seem to have a point, and just make this thing really awkward to hold.

 I might be spoiled by the Dovo shavette that has a rubberized grip.